diogenesrengo/psbot0/README.md

 This code create a shared library with some functions to automate tables of texas's holdem poker, 2/6/9 seats, cash or tourney (PokerStars only).
-It can capture data from tables like cards, stacks, stage, position and more.
-It also permits clicking in buttons and write in box of chat and bet.
+It can capture data from tables (through screenshot of window) like cards, stacks, stage, position and more.
+It also permits to click in buttons and write in box of chat and bet.
 See screenshot0.png for table's design needed by the library.
 See src/psbot0.h for types and variables and directory ./examples for examples.
 The library was tested in play money and open skill league from pokerstars software running over wine in slackware and ubuntu distros; results were very good, humbly.

 ### Dependencies
 - some linux distribution						<br/>